antonio-hickey/Inception/Docs/Editing/changeName.md

 2. If you're just replacing the name make sure line `22` is:
    `<h1 class="title">Welcome YOUR NAME!</h1>`
-3. If none of the above worked, open an issue [here](https://github.com/antonio-hickey/Inception/issues/new) and I will assist you with the issue 😄.
+3. If none of the above worked, open an issue [here](https://github.com/antonio-hickey/Inception/issues/new) and I will assist you with the issue.